cocos/cocos-engine/EngineErrorMap.md

 ### 3652

-Failed to construct a dummy instance of the "%s" class using `new` behind the scenes.
-This is for getting default values declared in TypeScript.
-Please ensure the class will be able to construct during script's initialization. %s.
+Failed to `new %s()` under the hood, %s
+It is used for getting default values declared in TypeScript in the first place.
+Please ensure the constructor can be called during the script's initialization.

 ### 3653